 PKU What You Should Know

-Phenylketonuria or Folling's Disease, commonly known as PKU, is an inherited, metabolic disorder characterized by the body's inability to produce a sufficient amount of the enzyme responsible for breaking down the amino acid, phenylalanine.
-Left undiagnosed, the condition can lead to a variety of problems, including irritability, eczema, vomiting, neurological deficits, seizures, and severe mental retardation.
+Phenylketonuria, also know as Folling’s Disease or more commonly PKU, is an inherited, metabolic disorder characterized by the body’s inability to produce a sufficient amount of the enzyme responsible for breaking down the amino acid phenylalanine.
+Left undiagnosed, the condition can lead to a variety of problems which range in severity from irritability, eczema and vomiting to neurological deficits, seizures, and severe mental retardation.
 Fortunately, PKU is a manageable condition.

 Causes and Testing

-An inherited disorder, PKU is possible only when both parents carry the gene.
+An inherited disorder, a child will only develop PKU if both parents carry the gene.
 If both parents carry the gene but do not have PKU, their chances of having a child with the condition are 25%.
-If one partner is a carrier of the gene and the other has PKU, the chances increase to 50% and in instances where both parents have PKU, all of their children will have the condition.
+If one partner is a carrier of the gene and the other has PKU, the chances increase to 50%, and in instances where both parents have PKU, all of their children will have the condition.

-In the UK and the U.S., all infants are tested for PKU during the first month of life.
-A simple blood test determines the level of phenylalanine present and if this level is high, a diagnosis of PKU is confirmed.
+In the UK and the US, all infants are tested for PKU during the first month of life.
+A simple blood test determines the level of phenylalanine present in their system and if this level is high, a diagnosis of PKU is confirmed.

 PKU Management

 Although there is no cure for PKU, the condition is manageable through careful dietary restrictions.
-Foods that are high in phenylalanine must be avoided and other foods containing lower amounts of phenylalanine should be substituted.
+Foods that are high in phenylalanine must be avoided, while foods containing lower amounts of phenylalanine should be substituted.
 Additionally, many of those diagnosed with PKU are prescribed a phenylalanine-free protein supplement.
-A pediatric dietician is normally consulted to provide parents with appropriate feeding guidelines.
+A paediatric dietician is normally consulted to provide parents with appropriate feeding guidelines.

 Dietary Recommendations